bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DistanceFromSurface_2hh_Lii_P9XeiCvb$5SjCM/Documentation.md

-Distance to start of grout body
+Distance to start of grout body.